soderstromkr/whisper-local-transcribe/README.md

 #### Example with jupyter notebook
 See [example](example.ipynb) for an implementation on jupyter notebook, also added an example for a simple [workaround](example_no_internet.ipynb) to transcribe while offline.
 #### Using the GUI
-You can also run the GUI version from your terminal running ```python GUI.py``` or with the batch file called run_gui.bat, just make sure to add your conda path to it.
+You can also run the GUI version from your terminal running ```python GUI.py``` or with the batch file called run_Windows.bat (for Windows user, Mac users should read the text file for instructions), just make sure to add your conda path to it.
 If you want to download a model first, and then go offline for transcription, I recommend running the model with the default sample folder, which will download the model locally.
 The GUI should look like this:
 ![python GUI.py](gui_jpeg.jpg?raw=true)